fguitton/apollo-universal-starter-kit/docs/Features and Modules.md

 Additionally, you can use [Ant Design] instead of Twitter Bootstrap for the React application.

-The Vue client also uses Bootstrap, while Angular is integrated with Angular Material.

 ## Google Analytics

 We integrated Google Analytics into the starter kit with the help of [React Google Analytics].